 The Skin Design page contains intuitive controls that you can use to customize your site.
 To visit it, click on the Design link in the Skin Menu.

 The available options are dependent upon the current Skin, and there’s really no limit to the kinds of design controls you may find here in the future.

 Basic options you can expect to see in any Skin include color scheme controls, font options, and even layout options that can radically change the look of your Skin.

-If your Skin supports header image functionality, you’ll see a Header Image link in your Skin Menu.
+If your Skin supports Header Image or Logo functionality, you’ll see a Header Image and/or Logo link in your Skin Menu.

 If you wish to make design customizations beyond the options available on the Skin Design page, you should do this in the Custom CSS editor.
 To access it, simply click on the Custom CSS link in the Skin Menu.